foron/geoip-powerdns-info/README.md

 ## Installation

 This library returns NXDOMAIN for any queries that are not subdomains of the configured RBL domain.
-You should consider to use a dedicated PowerDNS Recursor instance for this RBL service.
+You should consider using a dedicated PowerDNS Recursor instance for this RBL service.

 Even if you could change the code to allow both general and RBL queries, I prefer to isolate both instances and to use [dnsdist](https://dnsdist.org/) to route queries.